The Power of the Dog

-Q&A with Jane Campion (joined by Benedict Cumberbatch, Kirsten Dunst, and Kodi Smit-McPhee) at the 6pm screening and 9pm screening on Oct.
-1
+Jane Campion, Benedict Cumberbatch, Kirsten Dunst, Kodi Smit-McPhee, Ari Wegner in-person on Oct.
+1 for a Q&A at the 6pm screening and an extended intro at the 9pm screening

 Jane Campion reaffirms her status as one of the world’s greatest—and most gratifyingly eccentric—filmmakers with this mesmerizing, psychologically rich variation on the American western.
 Adapted from a 1967 cult novel by Thomas Savage notoriously ahead of its time in depicting repressed sexuality, The Power of the Dog excavates the emotional torment experienced at a Montana cattle ranch in the 1920s.
 Here, melancholy young widow Rose (Kirsten Dunst) has come to live with her sensitive new husband, George (Jesse Plemons), though their lives are increasingly complicated by the erratic, potentially violent behavior of his sullen and bullying brother, Phil (Benedict Cumberbatch), whose mistrust of both Rose and her misfit son (Kodi Smit-McPhee) leads to tragic consequences.
 Mirroring the unpredictable story turns, Campion crafts a film of unexpected cadences and rhythms, and her daring is matched every step of the way by her extraordinary, fully immersed cast and a mercurial, destabilizing score by Jonny Greenwood.
 A Netflix release.

 Descriptive audio and closed captions available with our capti-view devices at screenings in the WRT, FBT, and HGT.